leecheeyong/esp32-wifi-virtual-hid/README.md

 5. Swipe the trackpad area to move the mouse, tap to click, and use the input field to type text.

 ## License
-This project is available as an open source under the terms of the [GNU Affero General Public License v3.0 License](/LICENSE).
+This project is available as an open source under the terms of the [MIT License](/LICENSE).